thatgibbyguy/ply-starter-kit/README.md

 ## Routing

-The TFF Meteor Boilerplate includes flow-router and iron-router.
+The TGG Meteor Boilerplate includes flow-router and iron-router.
 Whichever your choice is, you should remove the redundant router by running `$ meteor remove ` followed by the package name you're removing.

 ## Testing